 Communications and Fundraising Manager

-I joined The Joshua Tree in the summer of 2018.
-I had been aware of the charity for many years as I lived locally and had been involved in fundraising, so was eager to get involved and make the difference I could to the families the charity supports.
-My role consists of overseeing the Income Generation Team, managing, coordinating and monitoring all fundraising and external communication activities for the charity.
+I joined The Joshua Tree in the summer of 2018 and having been aware of the charity for many years was eager to get involved and make the difference I could.

-Fun fact: I am a qualified Hypnotherapist and studying a Level 5 diploma in Psychotherapy alongside my role at The Joshua Tree, and loving every bit of it all!
+Fun fact: I am a qualified Hypnotherapist and studying a Level 5 diploma in Psychotherapeutic Counselling alongside my role at The Joshua Tree, and loving every bit of it!